 Meaning of Education:

-Education means to give awareness again and again, even if it has an effect on the student’s mind.
+Education means giving awareness repeatedly, even if it affects the student’s mind.

 The Importance of Education:

-Education is a process through which an individual and a nation gain self-awareness and this process is a means of refining the consciousness of the people, who formed this nation.
-It is through this process that the new generation is being taught to live.
-It is through education that a nation transmits its religious, intellectual, cultural, mental, and intellectual heritage to future generations.
-It is through education that a society transmits its collective knowledge, skills, traditions, and values from one generation to the next.
+Education is a process through which an individual and a nation gain self-awareness, and this process is a means of refining the consciousness of the people who formed this nation.
+This process, the new generation is being taught to live.
+Through education, a country transmits its religious, intellectual, cultural, mental, and intellectual heritage to future generations.
+Through education, a society transmits its collective knowledge, skills, traditions, and values from one generation to the next.
 The fact is that the life of a nation depends on its education.

 The Importance of Education in Islam:

-Education is very important in Islam.
+Education is critical in Islam.
 Hardly any other religion has emphasized education as much as Islam has emphasized education.
-Because no system of the world can function without education, that is why the first revelation of the Holy Qur’an has been commanded to be educated in surah “Iqra”
+Because no system of the world can function without education, that is why the first revelation of the Holy Qur’an has commanded to be educated in surah “Iqra.”

 The rest of the other commandments came later.
 The importance of education can be judged from the fact that the Holy Qur’an, on the one hand, states that the basis of fear of Allah is education.
 As Allah Almighty says in Qur’an: